tc39/proposal-temporal/docs/absolute.md

   - `largestUnit` (string): The largest unit of time to allow in the resulting `Temporal.Duration` object.
     Valid values are `'hours'`, `'minutes'`, `'seconds'`, `'milliseconds'`, `'microseconds'`, and `'nanoseconds'`.
     The default is `"seconds"`.
+  - `smallestUnit` (string): The smallest unit of time to round to in the resulting `Temporal.Duration` object.
+    Valid values are the same as for `largestUnit`.
+    The default is `'nanoseconds'`, i.e., no rounding.
+  - `roundingIncrement` (number): The granularity to round to, of the unit given by `smallestUnit`.
+    The default is 1.
+  - `roundingMode` (string): How to handle the remainder, if rounding.
+    Valid values are `'ceil'`, `'floor'`, `'trunc'`, and `'nearest'`.
+    The default is `'nearest'`.

 **Returns:** a `Temporal.Duration` representing the difference between `absolute` and `other`.

-This method computes the difference between the two times represented by `absolute` and `other`, and returns it as a `Temporal.Duration` object.
+This method computes the difference between the two times represented by `absolute` and `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
 If `other` is later than `absolute` then the resulting duration will be negative.

 The `largestUnit` option controls how the resulting duration is expressed.